thomas-zahner/website/content/posts/i-like-rust.md

 return (String) forgetCompileTypeInfo; // oh no, a runtime error
 ```

 In Rust that's not possible.
-Casts must be valid at the type level, or else they will be prevented statically.\[<https://doc.rust-lang.org/nomicon/casts.html#safety-of-casting>\] Not checking for type constraints at compile time, or worse, doing conversions at runtime to somehow satisfy type constraints, [as JavaScript does](https://eqeq.js.org/), leads to more bugs and costs.
+Casts must be valid at the type level, or else they will be prevented statically.[^3] Not checking for type constraints at compile time, or worse, doing conversions at runtime to somehow satisfy type constraints, as JavaScript does[^4], leads to more bugs and costs.

 ## No billion dollar bug